 “Outside of Batman, Superman, and Spider-Man many comics appeal to a select group.
 This can limit their box office in North America to about 125-150 million tops,” continues Kallenbach, “When you go for big budgets, your margins are thin as films like Green Lantern will have to wait to DVD to turn a profit.”

-With this year’s crop of films, where this film genre will succeed will depend on what the fans want.
+With this year’s crop of comic book films, where this genre will succeed will depend on what the fans want.

 “But it’s more about cross promotion and the product can be enjoyed more by spinning it in new directions,” says Saunders.